 Sweet potato is a tuber of the herbaceous climbing plant (Ipomea batatas) known in Britain much earlier than the Irish potato.
 The flesh may be white, yellow or pink (if carotene is present) and its leaves are also edible [5].
 Sweet potato is another of the world's most important food crops and an important staple in Nigeria and other developing countries [6].
 It is a low input crop and is used as vegetable, a desert, a source of starch and animal feed [6].
-The orange-fleshed sweet potato (OFSP) varieties are rich in βcarotene, the major precursor of vitamin A. This biofortified variety was developed using conventional breeding practices drawing on sweet potato rich genetic diversity.
+The orange-fleshed sweet potato (OFSP) varieties are rich in β-carotene, the major precursor of vitamin A. This biofortified variety was developed using conventional breeding practices drawing on sweet potato rich genetic diversity.
 The orange colour of OFSP is indicative of the level of β-carotene present; the more intense the colour, the more vitamin A present [7].
 Water yam (Discorea alata) is a food crop with potential for partial replacement of wheat in bread making.
-Water yam flour can serve as a source of energy and nutrients (carbohydrates, beta-carotene and minerals) and can dietary fiber to processed food products.
-Addition of various proportions of water yam flour to wheat flour can enhance it's nutritive values in terms of fiber and bioactive compounds such as resistant starches, dioscorine, diosgenin and a water soluble polysaccharides [8].
-Yams (Dioscorea spp.) are annual or perennial climbing plants with underground tubers that are suitable for eating.
+Water yam flour can serve as a source of energy and nutrients (carbohydrates, beta-carotene and minerals) and can provide dietary fiber to processed food products.
+Addition of various proportions of water yam flour to wheat flour can enhance its nutritive values in terms of fiber and bioactive compounds such as resistant starches, dioscorine, diosgenin and a water soluble polysaccharides [8].
+Yams (Dioscorea spp.) are annual or perennial climbing plants with underground tubers that are suitable for

+(Dioscorea spp.) are annual or perennial climbing plants with underground tubers that are suitable for eating.
 Yams are of great economic importance and nourishment to the people of Africa, the Caribbean, Asia and America [9].

-This present study was aimed to assess the physic-chemical and functional properties of the main components of some starchy tubers commercially produced in Nigeria, in view to find its applications within the food industry.
-The tubers assessed in this study were orange and creamy flesh sweet potato, white yam and water yam.
+This present study was aimed to assess the physic-chemical and functional properties of the main components of some starchy tubers commercially produced in Nigeria, with a view to finding their applications within the food industry.
+The tubers assessed in this study were orange and creamy flesh sweet potatoes, white yam and water yam.
 These tubers were sourced from Kaura Namoda of Zamfara, Kaduna, Benue and Shendam of Plateau State of Nigeria from local producers.